 The performance package contains a mixture of magnesium and calcium sulfonate detergents.
-During the development of the Core Data Setdevelopment, it is found necessary to increase the concentration of the magnesium sulfonate detergent component by 30%, e.g., Mg content increased from 0.05% mass to 0.065% mass in the finished oil, without simultaneously increasing the sulfonate detergent soap level.
+During the Core Data Set development, it is found necessary to increase the concentration of the magnesium sulfonate detergent component by 30%, e.g., Mg content increased from 0.05% mass to 0.065% mass in the finished oil, without simultaneously increasing the sulfonate detergent soap level.
 The concentrations are adjusted so that overall there is no change in the sulfated ash and sulfonate soap levels in the finished oil.
 This minor modification requires Level 2 support demonstrating no harm for the performance package containing the adjusted concentrations of the metallic detergents in those tests run with the metallic detergents in the original concentrations.